astrolang/astro/README.md

 Finally, seeing as CPU manufacturers are favoring multi-core design over transistor shrinkage, we believe making concurrency (and parallelism) a major aspect of the language development is beneficial to the type of applications that the language targets.

-Astro has builtin facilities for writing concurrent programs, in the form of fibers, a [CSP](https://en.m.wikipedia.org/wiki/Communicating_sequential_processes)-based lightweight threading model, with the guarantee that the programs you write won't have data races.
+Astro has built-in facilities for writing concurrent programs.
+A [CSP](https://en.m.wikipedia.org/wiki/Communicating_sequential_processes)-based lightweight threading model, with the guarantee that the programs you write won't have data races.

-### Why not just use exactly Python syntax or try to be compatible with Python?
+### Why not just use exactly Python syntax or be compatible with Python?
 Python is a really dynamic programming language and there have been several attempts in the past to compile it AOT to native code.
-We don't want to reinvent the wheel since there are lessons to learn from old wheels.
+We don't want to reinvent the wheel as there are lessons to learn from old wheels.
 Python cannot be fully-inferred at compile-time without performance trade-offs.

 More importantly Astro introduces some concepts that Python doesn't have and probably never will.

 ### What is Astro automatic memory management like?
 Rust's or Swift's?
 Neither.
 Astro uses a special [Automatic Reference Counting](https://en.m.wikipedia.org/wiki/Reference_counting) (ARC) system that automatically breaks reference cycles, so its unlike Swift's ARC which requires some special annotations in cases like that.
 It's also unlike Rust current memory management model as it puts lesser restrictions on how references are moved around while still being memory safe.
+It's, however, very similar to the _non-lexical lifetime_ mechanism that's now being developed for Rust.

-Astro simply, stays out of your way, lets you write your code like you would in any other garbage-collected language.
+Astro simply stays out of your way; lets you write your code like you would in any other GC'ed language.

 ### How close is Astro to being ready for production use?
 Not close.
 Astro is at its infancy, there are several tasks —which you can find [below](#tasks)— to complete before it becomes usable.

 For now, Astro can only compile its source code to ast format.
 It is not ready for even the simplest application.

-### How will Astro tooling be like?
-Astro is meant for interactive high-productivity usage therefore a visual REPL, for visualizing and introspecting different kinds of data, is planned.
-It will also have a set of language tools for making editor support easier.

-Incremental compilation is a goal as well since the language requires a lot of complex compile-time computations like control flow analysis and escape analysis.

 ### Where can I read about the language?
-There is no proper documentation for the language yet since the main implementation is still under active development, but you can find an up-to-date summary of language features [here](docs/language/summary.ast).
+There is no complete documentation for the language yet since the main implementation is still in active development, however, you can find an up-to-date summary of language features [here](docs/language/summary.ast).

 ### <a name="tasks"></a> What are the important tasks to complete?
 - [x] ~Improve project structure~